oebelus/stackVM/README.md

 ## A Turing-Complete Stack-Based Virtual Machine

-The Stack-Based Virtual Machine (SVM) is a Turing Complete virtual machine created using C#.
+The Stack-Based Virtual Machine (SstackVM) is a Turing Complete virtual machine created using C#.
 It's designed to handle various tasks like arithmetic operations, manipulating stacks, control flow, and managing memory.

 > It executes bytecode instructions, with the possibility to convert human-readable mnemonics to bytecode.
 The program can either look like this: